lannguyen9/Yelp-NLP/README.md

-# Yelp-NLP
+# "Sentiment Analysis on the Yelp Dataset"
+By: Lan Nguyen
+Final Project

-Final Project for CGU M462 Mathematics of Machine Learning
+M462 Mathematics of Machine Learning

+Claremont Graduate University

 In this project, I explore and compare two machine learnings models on the Yelp Dataset (version 7).
 The code is meant to be my coding notes so the reader can follow along with my thought process.